Bogin, Munns & Munns P.A.

 In many cases, when one parent has been accused of domestic abuse or substance abuse issues, the court may order supervised visitation as opposed to granting the parent any physical or legal custody rights.

-How is Child Custody Determined in Gainesville?
+How Is Child Custody Determined in Gainesville?

 Generally, under Florida Statute 61.13, parents are encouraged to enter into joint or time-sharing arrangements wherever possible.
 Florida’s family courts always strive to act in the best interest of the children, which means encouraging both parents to spend as much quality time with their children as possible.